skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

   For my first post, I will discuss the time I was almost scammed and we will also look at how to identify misleading e-mails.<br><br>

 First, let's talk about how I found myself in this position and how I responded to it.
 On October 7th, 2023, I was emailed by an "HR Team" member with the company 'Avalon Flooring' about a job position titled Network Administrator.
 I thought great!
 I was in the process of applying for IT / Cybersecurity related jobs, and I sent out many applications during this period.
 The initial e-mail seemed legit from the outset; it had a solid sounding e-mail name 'edward@avalonflooringrecruit.com' and had a company logo in the signature.
 Being the expert that I am in this industry <em>&#42;sarcasm&#42;</em> I should have caught this.
-Below is a screenshot of the first e-mail that reeled me in:
+Below is a screenshot of the first e-mail that reeled me in.

 <div class="post-image-container">
     <img class="post-image" src="/assets/posts/scam-one1.png" alt="first screenshot of scam">